connexcs/docs/docs/logging.md

 Each line is a Message.

-From 1 message (INVITE) till message 5 (ACK), it's considered as a single Transaction.
+From 1 message (INVITE) to message 5 (ACK), it's considered as a single Transaction.

-Similarly message 6 (BYE) and 7 (200 OK) are also considered as a single Transaction.
+Similarly, messages 6 (BYE) and 7 (200 OK) are also considered as a single Transaction.

-From message 1 till message 7, the whole conversation is a Dialog.
+From message 1 to message 7, the whole conversation is a Dialog.

 !!! note "Note"
     Message displayed in Pink color.